Avalanche vs. Jets Prediction & Picks - December 16

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.

-The Avalanche have a 5-3-2 record over their last 10 games.
-They have scored 32 goals while conceding 28 in that period.
-On the power play, 32 opportunities have resulted in six goals (18.8% success rate).
+The Avalanche have gone 5-3-2 over their past 10 games, totaling 32 goals while conceding 28 in that time.
+On 32 power-play opportunities during that span, they have scored six goals (18.8%).

-Prepare for this showdown with a glimpse at who we predict will emerge with the victory in Saturday's contest.
+Before this matchup, here is who we project to secure the win in Saturday's hockey game.

 Avalanche vs. Jets Predictions for Saturday

-Our computer model for this contest expects a final result of Jets 4, Avalanche 3.
+Our computer projection model for this matchup predicts a final result of Jets 4, Avalanche 3.

 - Total Pick: Over 6 (computer predicts 6.3 goals on average)